 Even with coverage, inpatient care is expensive.
 The ACA states that all non-grandfathered/grandmothered plans must have in-network out-of-pocket maximums that can reach up to $8,150 for a single individual.
 Most COVID-19 treatment costs will not exceed this amount, but many health plans out-of-pocket limits are below that amount.
 Which leaves patients that need hospitalization with a four-figure invoice.

-Some states, like New Mexico and Massachusetts have required state-regulated insurers to cover treatment and testing without cost-sharing.
-Minnesota is encouraging their providers to do the same.
+Some states, like New Mexico and Massachusetts, have required state-regulated insurers to cover treatment and testing without cost-sharing.
+Minnesota is encouraging its providers to do the same.

 Most states are both encouraging and requiring state-regulated providers to allow testing and treatment as in-network, whether or not the medical providers are in the plan’s network.
 Patients may still be subject to balance billing because out-of-network providers do not need to accept the payment as payment-in-full.

 - If you are uninsured there is a COVID-19 special enrollment period in some states.
 If your state is included, an ACA-compliant plan is a great option.
 If you have a low income, you could also be eligible for Medicaid.